 Construction of a new container terminal at Webb Dock East, New Automotive terminal at Webb Dock West, Automotive PDI Facilities and infrastructure upgrades to Swanson Dock.

-WT Partnership was commissioned by Marsh & Mc Lennon Companies to provide full quantity surveying services for the integrated fitout of their new premises in Collins Square, Melbourne.
+WT was commissioned by Marsh & Mc Lennon Companies to provide full quantity surveying services for the integrated fitout of their new premises in Collins Square, Melbourne.

 To allow relocation of the Royal Australian Air Force’s (RAAF) Officer Training School (OTS) from Point Cook to East Sale, over 20,000 m2 of new floor space including new teaching, office, living-in accommodation and a new mess hall were required to accommodate up to 300 OTS students per year.